besedbar/barbora_besedova/README.md

 ### Solution

-The project is currently in progress.
-It demonstrates my ability to work with algorithmic problem solving, structured code and AI-based decision processes.
+The project is currently in progress and will be finished furing June 2026.
+It should demonstrate my ability to work with algorithmic problem solving, structured code and AI-based decision processes.

 ### Skills demonstrated